andreilisun/Swipe-To-Dismiss-Dialog/README.md

                 .show();
 ```
 ### Callbacks
-Listen for the tap outside / back pressed events:
+Listen for the canceled by tap outside/back pressed events:
 ```java
 .setOnCancelListener(new OnCancelListener() {
     @Override